StanForever/awesome-websites/README.md

 * [Invitation Template](https://rainier-ps.github.io/Invitation-Template/) – A free, open-source, no-code web-based event invitation template.
 * [https://idphotosnap.com](https://idphotosnap.com/) : Free browser-only passport and visa photo maker for 100+ countries.
 Crops photos to official government specifications, removes the background, and runs entirely in the browser - no upload, no signup, no watermark.
 * [https://ip.me](https://ip.me) : IP.ME is a free service developed and maintained by Proton.
 Lookups are powered by dnspython, a DNS toolkit for Python.
+* [https://indepai.app/tools/coast-fire-calculator](https://indepai.app/tools/coast-fire-calculator) : Free Coast FIRE calculator that shows how much you need invested today to reach financial independence, with cost-of-living data across 11,800+ cities so you can see where your money buys an earlier retirement.
+No signup. :free:

 ## J :
 * [http://jsbeautifier.org](http://jsbeautifier.org/) : Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc. :dizzy: